 Environmental Protection: A Half Century of Progress

 America faced significant environmental challenges in the 1960s.
 Pollution was rampant and not effectively controlled.
 Illnesses and even death were caused by discharges to water and emissions to air.
 Birds and wildlife were in decline, and natural resources could not be productively used.
 We have made significant progress in controlling pollution and cleaning up contamination, but much remains to be done to sustain that progress, tackle problems which have never been effectively addressed, and avoid or manage newly emerging problems.
-Many people are not aware of this history and challenges - some because they were born long after the nation’s concerted environmental program commenced, and the most serious serious problems had been abated.
+Many people are not aware of this history and challenges - some because they were born long after the nation’s concerted environmental programs had begun, and the most serious serious problems had been abated.

-Hazardous Site Cleanup
+Emergency Response & Hazardous Site Cleanup

 The study guide is a companion to our Half Century of Progress (HCP) reports.
 It is intended to facilitate and enrich the use of these materials in high school and college environmental science curricula.
 It supports independent study with section review and data interpretation questions that are linked to major topics in the HCP integrated summary essay.overview report.
 These questions were extracted from the HCP Teacher’s Resource, which is available to all active environmental educators upon request (HERE).